-Note: I prefer to float in most situations because The EPIC Storm has fewer red cards to Imprint onto Chrome Mox post-Ad Nauseam, where we have plenty of additional other cards in other colors.
+Note: I prefer to float mana in most situations because The EPIC Storm has fewer black cards to Imprint onto Chrome Mox post-Ad Nauseam, where we have plenty of additional other cards in other colors.
 This change happened when we started playing Wishclaw Talisman over Infernal Tutorand is relevant because Wishclaw Talisman cannot be imprinted onto Chrome Mox due to the fact that it is an artifact.

 Note: I personally like to continue to flip until it’s no-longer safe to flip.
 This will help you a small percentage of the time if your opponent has something that you didn’t expect, you’ll have additional or spare resources to play around whatever that card may be.

 Above in the Ad Nauseam section, we covered how the artifact mana really fuels our primary engine.
-It's no coincidence that our secondary option (Empty the Warrens) would also work well with these cards.
-By playing fourteen to fifteen free spells, it really rewards you for having an Empty the Warrens in your main deck as it'll catch plenty of opponents off guard when they aren't sure what the best spell is to counter.
-Speed has always been an over-arching theme across all of the storm-engines and plans in TES's history, Empty the Warrens is crucial to this.
-Most Ad Nauseam lines cost seven mana (some even cost as much as nine with Burning Wish), where at most with Empty the Warrens it's costing to be six mana, but in plenty of match-ups where you side in additional copies it's only four mana!
+It’s no coincidence that our secondary options (Empty the Warrens) would also work well with these cards.
+By playing fifteen to sixteen free spells, it really rewards you for playing copies of Empty the Warrens in your seventy-five as it’ll catch plenty of opponents off guard — especially, when they aren’t sure what the best spell is to counter.
+Speed has always been an over-arching theme across all of the storm-engines and plans in TES’s history, Empty the Warrens is crucial to this.
+Most Ad Nauseam lines cost seven mana (some even cost as much as nine with Burning Wish), where at most with Empty the Warrens it’s costing to be six mana, but in plenty of match-ups where you side in additional copies it’s only four mana!